-According to NNSA documents and officials, at the time of their alternative selection milestones, four of these five projects had collectively identified 225 critical technologies, which the M&O contractors

-&lt;sup>38At the alternative selection milestone that included all five LAP4 projects, the M&O contractor identified 185 critical technologies applicable to three LAP4 projects.
-Since that time, NNSA approved the baseline approval milestone for two LAP4 projects (Decontamination and Demolition and 30 Base Equipment Installation).
-In September 2024, NNSA plans to approve the baseline for the LAP4 30 Reliable Equipment Installation project, which will produce new plutonium pits (the central core of a nuclear weapon) reliably at a rate of 30 per year. responsible for these projects had assessed at TRL 4 or higher, in accordance with DOE's maturity milestones.
-The fifth project-Lithium Processing Facility-was reviewing the potential use of two technologies but had not yet identified any critical technologies at its alternative selection milestone in December 2019.
+According to NNSA documents and officials, at the time of their alternative selection milestones, four of these five projects had collectively identified 225 critical technologies,38 which the M&O contractors responsible for these projects had assessed at TRL 4 or higher,39 in accordance with DOE's maturity milestones.40 The fifth project-Lithium Processing Facility-was reviewing the potential use of two technologies but had not yet identified any critical technologies at its alternative selection milestone in December 2019.
 However, in May 2020, NNSA decided to use homogenization in the project and considered it a critical technology.
 In June 2020, a review team assessed the readiness of this critical technology at TRL 6.

-In addition, as of March 2023, the M&O contractors reported that two of the five projects had already assessed all of their critical technologies at TRL 7 or higher.
-The three remaining projects had identified a total of four critical technologies that need additional maturation to reach TRL 7 by the time of their baseline approval milestones, in accordance with DOE's maturity milestones (see table 6).
+In addition, as of March 2023, the M&O contractors reported that two of the five projects had already assessed all of their critical technologies at TRL 7 or higher.41 The three remaining projects had identified a total of four critical technologies that need additional maturation to reach TRL 7 by the time of their baseline approval milestones, in accordance with DOE's maturity milestones (see table 6).